jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

 ### Automated Code-Scanning Tools
 Select automated code-scanning tools based on the software composition of your project.
 One tool may not be enough.
 If no free and open-source tools are available, see if you can get a free trial version for a few days

+ **SNYK** - Uses real time semantic code analysis based on machine learning to determine code issues such as dead code, type inference, data flow issues, API misuse, and type mismatches for Java, JavaScript, TypeScript, and Python.

 ### Anticipated Challenges
 What challenges did you expect before starting the code review?